 ALABAMA | Edward E. White

 White operates White Farms with his wife, Bonnie, and son.
-White Farms is a large-acreage producer of runner peanuts in addition to cotton, corn and small grains.
-The Whites also have a hunting operation and a cattle operation.
+White Farms produces runner peanuts, cotton, corn and small grains.
+The Whites also maintain a cattle operation.
 White earned a B.S. degree from Troy State University and a Master of Education from Auburn University.
 He farmed part-time and taught at Wallace Community College before he embraced his passion for farming and became a full-time farmer about 35 years ago.
 Over the years, White has been involved in many professional and agricultural organizations, including GFA Peanut Association Board, Alabama Farm Analysis Board, Henry County Farmers Federation Board, First South Farm Credit Regional Board, Alabama Peanut Producers Association Board, Peanut Advisory Board, National Peanut Growers Group, American Agricultural Movement—Washington delegate, Henry County Cattleman’s Association Board and Foreign Trade Relations Commission.
-On the National Peanut Board, White is a member of the Bylaws and Policy; Diversity; Export and International Trade; and Strategic Planning committees.

 OKLAHOMA | Gayle White